-There is currently no cure for arthritis – inflammation and stiffness of the joints – but it’s possible to ease the symptoms of this painful and often debilitating condition.
+There is currently no cure for arthritis – which causes inflammation and stiffness of the joints.
+However, it is possible to ease the symptoms of this painful and often debilitating condition.
 Today’s article will explain the common treatments for arthritis

 The most prevalent form of arthritis among older people is osteoarthritis (OA), typically the result of wear and tear on our joints.
-Also known as mechanical or degenerative arthritis, osteoarthritis is caused by damage to cartilage – the connective tissue between the bones of your joints.
-As cartilage deteriorates, these bones can start to can rub together.
+Osteoarthritis is caused by damage to cartilage – the connective tissue between the bones of your joints.
+As the cartilage deteriorates, these bones can start to can rub together.
 Injuries like a fracture can also lead to osteoarthritis.

 Another common form of the condition is rheumatoid arthritis (RA), which usually develops from the age of 40 or 50 when your immune system targets specific joints, causing pain and swelling and possibly the breakdown of cartilage and bone.

-Many common treatments for arthritis are based on keeping muscles strong and joints moving.
+Many common treatments for arthritis aim to keep muscles strong and keep the joints moving.
 Versus Arthritis – formed in 2018 with the merger of Arthritis Research UK and Arthritis Care – points out: “Generally, the stronger the muscles that support a joint, the less pain you’ll have.”

 - Lifestyle changes.